15 Best Platforms For Bloggers

 2. Medium

-Medium, founded in 2012, is one of the popular platforms for bloggers with millions of users.
+Medium, founded in 2012, is one of the most popular blogging platforms, with millions of users.
 It allows writers to publish articles, engage with readers, and earn revenue through the Partner Program, offering a sleek, user-friendly interface.

 Pros